The Bankrate promise

-The best way to maximize U.S. Bank Visa Platinum card benefits is to use the card to pay off existing debt within the introductory period.
+The best way to maximize U.S. Bank Visa Platinum Card benefits is to use the card to pay off existing debt within the introductory period.
 The 0 percent introductory APR offer can help you pay off existing balances while avoiding expensive interest rates.
-However, you’ll have to pay off the balance within the first 18 billing cycles or you’ll be stuck with an ongoing variable APR of 19.49 percent to 29.49 percent.
-Keep in mind you will still have to pay a balance transfer fee of 3 percent ($5 minimum).
+However, you need to pay off the balance within the first 21 billing cycles or you’re stuck with an ongoing variable APR of 18.74 percent to 29.74 percent.
+Keep in mind that you pay a balance transfer fee of 3 percent of the amount of each transfer ($5 minimum).

-If you feel like the benefits of the U.S. Bank Visa Platinum card won’t bring you the most value, there are plenty of other options to consider.
-For instance, the Citi® Double Cash Card offers 2 percent cash back on all purchases.
-Earn 2% on every purchase (unlimited 1% cash back when you buy, plus an additional 1% as you pay for those purchases).
-Plus a 0 percent intro APR offer for balance transfers for 18 months.
-After that, the variable APR will be 18.99 percent to 28.99 percent, based on your creditworthiness.
+If you don’t think the benefits of the U.S. Bank Visa Platinum card will bring you the most value, there are plenty of other options to consider.
+For instance, the Citi® Double Cash Card* offers 2 percent cash back on all purchases — an unlimited 1 percent cash back when you buy, plus an additional 1 percent when you pay for those purchases.
+It also comes with a 0 percent intro APR offer for balance transfers for 18 months.
+After that, the variable APR is 19.24 percent to 29.24 percent, based on your creditworthiness.

 The bottom line

-Overall, the U.S. Bank Visa Platinum card is a great card for paying down existing debt due to its lengthy intro APR offer.
-For 18 billing cycles, you’ll be able to cut down your existing balances.
-While the card is exceptional in this aspect, it is missing the rewards and benefits that other cards offer.
-Make sure to consider every aspect of a balance transfer card when deciding whether or not it’s worth it for you.
+Overall, the U.S. Bank Visa Platinum card is a great card for paying down existing debt due to its lengthy intro APR offer for 21 billing cycles.
+Yet it’s missing the rewards and benefits that other cards offer.
+Consider these factors and more when choosing a balance transfer card to decide whether it’s worth it for you.